Hong Kong Shipping Registry

-4. For crew members with sea service period beyond their original Seafarers’ Employment Agreement, MD issued a circular letter dated 7 February 2020 “Extension of Crew Agreement Service Period for Seafarers Working On Board HK Ships in response to the Outbreak of Novel Coronavirus”.
+4. For crew members with sea service period beyond their original Seafarers’ Employment Agreement, MD issued a circular letter “Extension of Crew Agreement Service Period in response to the Novel Coronavirus (COVID-19) Pandemic".
 No exemption or dispensation is required.
-Please refer to the following circular letter for details: here
+Please refer to the following circular letter for details: Circular Letter (PDF),

 5. The services of Mercantile Marine Office continue by appointment via email, fax or by telephone.

 6. MD maintains normal services for the application of Hong Kong Licences, Certificate of Proficiencies and Endorsements.

 7. For seafarers with sea service period beyond expiry date of Certificate of Competency (CoC) or Consolidated Receipt of Application (CRA), please refer to the following arrangements:

 a) If as a result of the Covid-19 pandemic, ship managers are unable to deliver the Hong Kong Licence (“HKL”) on board before the expiry of the CRA, ship managers may apply via email or fax for MD to issue an official email with scanned copy of the applicant’s HKL to prove the original HKL has been issued and being is sent to the applicant.

 b) If the seafarer is unable to revalidate his/her foreign issued CoC and consequently the HKL due to the Covid-19 pandemic, the ship manager may submit an application form to MD, accompanied by a confirmation of extension of validity by the seafarer’s CoC issuing administration.
 MD will issue a confirmation to extend the HKL to enable the seafarer to continue to serve on that specified Hong Kong registered ship.
 The application form is as follow: here